-Complaints received by COPRA staff will be provided to the COPRA Chair within 7 business days who will screen complaints to eliminate any that are frivolous or do not clearly and directly rest upon a serious allegation that the program fails to substantially comply with particular NASPAA Standards.
-Upon receipt, the Chair will have 15 business days to review the complaint and all supporting materials, which should be submitted in conjunction with the complaint, and determine if the program in question appears to not be in compliance with the particular NASPAA Standard(s) highlighted by the complainant.
-If an extension is necessary, the complainant will be informed of the new expected response date.
-If the Chair concludes there to be evidence of potential noncompliance and determines that a complaint should be forwarded to COPRA for consideration, staff will promptly provide a copy of the complaint and supporting material to the program with a request for a response.
-The program must then submit its response within 30 business days of the request.
-The response should address each element of the complaint, providing counterarguments, evidence of conformance, or corrective actions as needed.
-The COPRA Chair may appoint a subcommittee of the Commission to make further inquiries if such an investigation appears necessary to provide adequate information for COPRA to evaluate whether the program remains in conformity with the Standard(s) in question.
+Complaints received by COPRA staff will be provided to the COPRA Chair who will screen complaints to eliminate any that are frivolous or do not clearly and directly rest upon a serious allegation that the program fails to substantially comply with particular NASPAA standards.
+If the Chair concludes that a complaint should be forwarded to COPRA for consideration, staff will promptly provide a copy of the complaint and supporting material to the program with a request for a timely response.
+The COPRA Chair may appoint a subcommittee of the Commission to make further inquiries if such an investigation appears necessary to provide adequate information for COPRA to evaluate whether the program remains in conformity with the standard or standards in question.